1712n/backend-challenge/README.md

 ## Workflow
 1. Fork this repository
+2. From `Actions` menu enable workflows in forked repository
-2. Create GitHub Action secret `PROXY_SETTINGS` with proxy settings, e.q `-DsocksProxyHost=158.69.225.110 -DsocksProxyPort=59166`.
-You can find free proxies [here](http://free-proxy.cz/en/proxylist/country/all/socks5/ping/all)
+3. From `Settings` menu create Actions secret `PROXY_SETTINGS` with proxy settings (e.q `-DsocksProxyHost=158.69.225.110 -DsocksProxyPort=59166`).
+See free proxies [list](http://free-proxy.cz/en/proxylist/country/all/socks5/ping/all)
-3. Create a Pull Request with all your changes into the `main` branch in your new repository
+4. Create a Pull Request with all your changes into the `main` branch in your new repository
-4. Make sure the Pull Request `Run tests` check was successful
+5. Make sure the Pull Request `Run tests` check was successful
-5. Assign Pull Request to @alekseypolukeev, we will review your code and get back to you
+6. From `Settings` menu add @alekseypolukeev and @iliagon to collaborators, we will review your code and get back to you

 ## Test locally
 Application only requires the JVM to be installed and can be launched with